1. Centralize your brand

 6. Analyse and measure your brand management performance

 Brand management can’t be made unchangeable.
-During your brand journey, you need to analyse and measure your performance to check if your branding processes works and functions as intended.
+During your brand journey, you need to analyse and measure your performance to check if your branding processes work and function as intended.

 7. Keep an eye on marketing tools and develop your branding platform continuously